renpy/renpy/sphinx/source/gui.rst

 ========================

 As the GUI is changed, occasionally some of the variables change name.
-These changes only take effect when the GUI is regenerated—until then, the game will continue to use the old variable names in the new Ren'Py.
+These changes only take effect when the GUI is regenerated â€“ until then, the game will continue to use the old variable names in the new Ren'Py.

 6.99.12.3